nis12ram/Neural-Machine-translation_with_Attention/README.md

  notebook with multiiple attention techniques (Bhadnau and Luong) with different alignment model

 ## Gloabl Attention Approach and Local Attention Approach
-## for local attention used these repo https://github.com/uzaymacar/attention-mechanisms
+## for local attention followed these repo https://github.com/uzaymacar/attention-mechanisms

 Taken help from these paper